-As at December 31, 2021, the Company's U.S. subsidiaries have total net operating losses of approximately US\$69,363 (2020 - US\$66,736) of which no deferred tax assets were recognized as it is not probable that taxable income will be available against which the deductible temporary difference can be utilized.
+As at December 31, 2022, the Company's U.S. subsidiaries have total net operating losses of US\$nil.
+As at December 31, 2021, the Company's U.S. subsidiaries have total net operating losses of approximately US\$69,363 of which no deferred tax assets were recognized as it is not probable that taxable income will be available against which the deductible temporary difference can be utilized.
 The net operating losses expire in varying years commencing 2030.
-As at December 31, 2021, the Company's U.S. subsidiaries have US\$33,066 (2020 - US\$26,808) of net operating losses of which deferred tax assets were recognized and the Company's U.S. subsidiaries have a total of US\$13,943 (2020 - US\$5,046) of unutilized interest expense deductions, of which deferred tax assets were recognized.
+As at December 31, 2022, the Company's U.S. subsidiaries have US\$68,358 (2021 - US\$33,066) of net operating losses of which deferred tax assets were recognized and the Company's U.S. subsidiaries have a total of US\$40,475 (2021 - US\$13,943) of unutilized interest expense deductions, of which deferred tax assets were recognized.

-As at December 31, 2021, the Company's Canadian subsidiaries have total net operating losses of approximately \$257,782 (2020 - \$234,442) of which no deferred tax assets were recognized as it is not probable that taxable income will be available against which they can be utilized.
-These losses expire in various years commencing 2022.
-As at December 31, 2021, the Company has other Canadian temporary differences, of which no deferred tax asset was recognized for approximately \$82,926 (2020 - \$63,928).
+As at December 31, 2022, the Company's Canadian subsidiaries have total net operating losses of approximately \$252,494 (2021 - \$257,782) of which no deferred tax assets were recognized as it is not probable that taxable income will be available against which they can be utilized.
+As at December 31, 2022, the Company's Canadian subsidiaries have total net operating losses of approximately \$42,774 (2021 - \$nil) of which deferred tax assets were recognized as it is probable that taxable income will be available against which they can be utilized.
+These losses expire in various years commencing 2023.
+As at December 31, 2022, the Company has other Canadian temporary differences of approximately \$31,667 (2021 - \$82,926) of which no deferred tax asset was recognized as it is not probable that taxable income will be available against which they can be utilized.
 These other temporary differences have no expiration date.